tytydraco/yessleep/out/Why_Im_Terrified_Of_Public_Restrooms.md

 I’ll end with a word of advice.
 A moral, if such a thing could be parsed from my nightmare.
 The next time someone in the restroom calls for a roll of toilet paper roll, pass one along.

-You never know who’s in the nextdoor stall.
+You never know who’s in the next stall.